How To Drive An ATV In Marrakech Palm Grove

 3. and footwear for the brake handle pedal

-Metallic handles that are attached to the left and right sides of your handlebars.
+Metallic handles are attached to the left and right sides of your handlebars.
 Give them a squeeze to make sure they work properly, and that your brakes aren’t stuck in any way.
 Then, look for a foot brake pedal on the right side of the quad

 4. Access the shift lever on the left-hand side of your vehicle